pekkah/tanka-graphql-samples/README.md

 React frontend application hosted by the Host project using ASP.NET Core SPA services.
 This could be separate application but hosting it inside the ASP.NET Core simplifies the startup and deployment.

-Picks the Tanka server endpoint and protocol randomly from either tanka-graphql-server-link or apollo-link-ws.
+Uses randomly either tanka-graphql-server-link or apollo-link-ws to communicate with server.
-Current method is displayed on the frontend.

 ### Backend